 Leftover Vegetable Christmas Pie

-"This simple Christmas pie makes use of any leftover vegetables from your roast dinner, making sure no food goes to waste.
+“This simple Leftover Vegetable Christmas Pie makes use of any leftover vegetables from your roast dinner, making sure no food goes to waste.
 Around a third of all food worldwide is wasted, and this will only increase during the festive period as quite literally millions of tons of food will be thrown in the bin.
 Nothing needs to go into the bin when it can easily be used in another tasty meal.
-And it’s easy as pie!” - Madeleine Olivia
+And it’s easy as pie!” – Madeleine Olivia

 - 0.5 0.5 onions

 - 0.5 0.5 bay leaves

 - 100 100 g (or enough to fill the dish you’re using) mix of leftover cooked veg